AmyOShea/MS3-Cocktail-Hour/README.md

 + A rating system that allows users to rate each others recipes.
   + This could lead to sorting buy top-rated recipes.
 + Ability to 'save' recipes to a users own account to refer back to.
++ Ability to upload a saved image to their recipe rather than relying on a URL.
 + Users ability to update username.
 + Users ability to delete their account.
   + This could allow the user to either leave their recipes on the site or delete them along with the account